 Overall, Clickworker is a little less techy than sites like Appen or Lionbridge.

-The tasks do get mundane rather quick, but hey, if you want to make extra cash while watching TV or something, Clickworker is a viable platform.
+The tasks do get mundane rather quickly, but hey, if you want to make extra cash while watching TV or something, Clickworker is a viable platform.

 According to a few users, the average pay seems to be around $8 per hour with an average working time of 4 hours a day.